1 – Introduction and Clue #1

 Other “beast” superpowers from ancient times also conquered by means of their military prowess, just as the final Antichrist will do.
 But nowadays, there’s a new twist – a greater emphasis on weaponry, which could be why this “god of forces (or munitions)“, this power of the Antichrist’s, is given a bit of a high profile here in Daniel 11.
 Nowadays military weapons are extremely important, more so than they have ever been in history.

-This modern day emphasis on weaponry is suggested also in the next verse 39: the phrase “the most strongholds”, in the original Hebrew, is a combination of the same word “forces (munitions)” and another word meaning “defenced city”.
+This modern day emphasis on weaponry is suggested also in the next verse 39; in the original Hebrew, the phrase “the most strongholds” combines the same word “forces (munitions)” with another word meaning “defenced city”.
+And in the margin of some Bible versions is written the alternative translation, “fortresses of munitions”.

 So again, like the “abomination of desolation” phrase, this “god of forces” phrase was a good way for the Lord to express in an ancient language a historical reality that would not arrive until several centuries into the future: the unique form of warmongering that exists today.

-And it also points us to the realization that the “abomination of desolation” may be nothing more than an ancient way of referring to a modern weapon or vehicle of war.
-Creating/inventing these abominable devices would be the natural activity of a demonic god of war and munitions.
+The “god of forces” phrase points us to the realization that the “abomination of desolation” may be nothing more than an ancient way of referring to a modern weapon or vehicle of war.
+Creating/inventing these abominable devices would be the natural activity of a demon god of war and munitions.
 His aim would be to use these “abominations” to cause desolation in the earth – whether it be confined to a certain “holy place”, or spread out as nuclear devastation over a vast territory.

 As for the Antichrist, whether he realizes it or not, it is through honoring this “god of forces” that he gets his inspiration to escalate his warmongering activity in the world – in particular, by sending a destroying abomination into the Jewish sanctuary.
-And that provocative act signals the start of all-out war against those religious forces whom the Antichrist knows will oppose his plans for world takeover and worship of himself.
+And that provocative act signals the start of all-out war against the forces of Light whom the forces of Darkness fear will oppose their plans to exalt the Antichrist as the world’s new demagogue.